Skip to content

 • one or more operation-level security annotations -> replace inherited security requirements

-• @no-security -> require anonymous access
+• @no_security -> require anonymous access

 6. Requirement Semantics